 Desire and arousal disorders include Female Sexual Interest/Arousal Disorder, Male Hypoactive Sexual Desire Disorder, and Erectile Dysfunction.

-Individuals affected by SIAD experience a lack of interest in sexual activities and fantasies, reduced arousal or sensation during sexual encounters, or some combination thereof.3 These symptoms must be present for a minimum of 6 months and occur in at least 75% of sexual encounters.
-SIAD can be lifelong or acquired, generalized or situational, and has a mild, moderate, or severe specifier for diagnosis.
+Individuals affected by FSIAD experience a lack of interest in or aversion to sexual activities and fantasies, reduced arousal or sensation during sexual encounters, or some combination thereof.3 These symptoms must be present for a minimum of 6 months and occur in at least 75% of sexual encounters.
+FSIAD can be lifelong or acquired, generalized or situational, and has a mild, moderate, or severe specifier for diagnosis.

 Many factors can contribute to SIAD.4 Menopause, mood disorders, and medication can impact hormones and sexual arousal or desire.
 Lack of intimacy or trust in the relationship can create sexual barriers, and negative sociocultural messages about sexual desire, masturbation, or sexual response can also have an adverse impact.